valensupport/valensupport.github.io/pages/batch_request.md

        "gl":   General Liability

    Examples:
-      For Worker’s Compensation the new URL is:
+      For Workers' Compensation the new URL is:

           https://insureright.valen.com/api/2/batch/wc/consortium